SeoulMate/seoulmate_android/README.md

-   Copyright 2015 Google Inc. All rights reserved.
+   Copyright 2015 Seoul Mate.
+All rights reserved.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.